Assurance of Learning: M.S. in Accounting and Business Advisory Services

 -

-Learning Objective 5.1: Students will prepare an effective written report, using appropriate data, analysis, and conclusions.
-(Assessed in ACCT 740)
+Learning Objective 5.1: Graduates will prepare an effective written report, using appropriate data, analysis and conclusions.